 "Tactical" is not just a cool buzzword added to make fitness Tacti-Cool.
-Tactical Fitness is actually a very complex genre of fitness that has to be understood in phases as well as in general and specific terms.
+Tactical fitness is actually a very complex genre of fitness that has to be understood in phases as well as in general and specific terms.

-In previous articles and discussion, Tactical Fitness has been explained in three phases:
+In previous articles and discussion, tactical fitness has been explained in three phases:

 Phase 1 - Getting to the Training -- You have to ace a fitness test specific to your goals in order to get to the training.
-But your training can never stop there, nor can you allow yourself to be stuck in phase one only knowing how to train like your drill instructors taught you.
+But your training never can stop there, nor can you allow yourself to be stuck in phase one, only knowing how to train like your drill instructors taught you.
 You have to evolve and grow as your body ages and as the job requirements change throughout career progressions.

-Phase 3 - Maintaining Active Duty Job Related Fitness -- With a focus on all the elements of fitness and stress mitigation, being older longer than you are younger in this process is key to creating longevity not only for your career, but for post-career living.
+Phase 3 - Maintaining Active-Duty, Job-Related Fitness -- With a focus on all the elements of fitness and stress mitigation, being older longer than you are younger in this process is key to creating longevity -- not only for your career but for post-career living.

-Though not much has been created for the post-tactical career, it is typically a balance of staying active with resistance training, more non-impact cardio than running or load bearing, flexibility and mobility and working around previous injuries sustained from time in service.
+Though not much has been created for the post-tactical career, it is typically a balance of staying active with resistance training, more non-impact cardio than running or load bearing, flexibility and mobility, and working around previous injuries sustained from time in service.
 Some options are in the New Rules for Fitness Over Forty article and fitness series.

 Tactical Fitness: General and Specific Terms

 As with any type of fitness, there are general and specific terms.
 When someone trains to get their body to a level of fitness that incorporates strength, power, speed, agility, cardio endurance, muscle stamina, flexibility and mobility (the elements of fitness), it creates a well-rounded tactical foundation.